Charge filed in accidental shooting of Mount Zion student

-In a news conference held Friday, Ashley Hulsey, a county spokesperson, said the shooting, which took place at around 8 p.m.
-Tuesday at a Mount Zion residence, occurred when a weapon accidentally fired.
+In a news conference held April 2, Ashley Hulsey, a county spokesperson, said the shooting, which took place at a Mount Zion residence, occurred when a weapon accidentally fired.

 The spokesperson said that Gray and Chrzan were friends and at some point had gone to school with one another.

-Authorities have been investigating the shooting since it occurred.
-In the process, they were contacted Thursday night by a citizen concerned about a posting seen on Snapchat.
+While they were still investigating the case, deputies were contacted by a citizen concerned about a posting they had seen on Snapchat.

 Hulsey said that Samuel Blake Grier, 18, of Bowdon, was allegedly seen in the video threatening Gray while displaying a gun on camera.
 Deputies said that after Grier was identified, deputies went to his home and charged him with felony terroristic threats and acts.